Running the analysis#

 The user factory must implement a class deriving from ExecutorFactoryABC.
 The factory returns an instance of a Executor that is passed to the coffea Runner.

-1## custom executor defined in my_custom_executor.py by the user
+1# custom executor defined in my_custom_executor.py by the user

 2

-3from pocket_coffea.executors.executors_base import ExecutorFactoryABD
+3from pocket_coffea.executors.executors_base import ExecutorFactoryABC

 4from .executors_base import IterativeExecutorFactory, FuturesExecutorFactory